 The undertaking includes the installation of milled centerline and shoulder rumble strips, pavement markings, signage, guardrail and end treatments, and drainage improvements.
-Guardrail work consists of removal and replacement of existing guardrails with the addition of new end treatments.
-Two storm drain drop inlets will be removed and replaced, and a grassy swale in Kualoa will be graded, with sod placed on top.
-These improvements will bring the roadway up to current safety standards and improve safety and drainage deficiencies that are present.
+Two storm drain drop inlets were removed and replaced, consisting of the only excavation that took place along the project route.
+These improvements were needed to bring the roadway up to current safety standards and improve safety and drainage deficiencies that are present.